 Most older RVs don’t have heat detectors however, they are worth their weight in gold.

 A heat detector alarm provides quick detection of rapid temperature increases.
 It’s reaction to heat rather than smoke makes it ideal for installation in your RV and it’s lower compartments in order to avoid false alarms caused by cooking and vehicle fumes.

 Heat detectors are vital to be alerted to fires breaking out in your motorhome or camper.
 It would be a good idea to put one in your battery compartment and where your electrical system is located.

 Carbon Monoxide Detector

 There’s a huge controversy amongst RVers whether or not they should turn their propane off while driving their motorhome or pulling their towable.
-The safe answer is YES.
+Erring on the side of caution, the safe answer is YES.

 Should you travel with the refrigerator operating on propane, you must turn it AND all appliances OFF prior to entering a fuel stop.
-Oh, and for what it’s worth, most refrigerators will keep food cold or frozen for eight hours without running while you travel.
+For what it’s worth, most refrigerators will keep food cold or frozen for about 6-8 hours without power while you’re traveling.

 Also, prior to getting your propane filled at a filling station, turn off your propane.

 I’ve noticed lately that RVers are reporting their electrical plug being melted right at the pedestal.
 This is due to loose connections in old electrical systems in campgrounds and RV parks.

 If your plug is loose, it can cause overheating and arcing which can also result in high current delivery into your RV.
 This is why it’s important to inspect the electric pedestal even before even plugging in.